Stopover in Dinan-Cap Fréhel

 Tasting mussels and fries while admiring the sea is one of the pleasures that can be enjoyed in Brittany during the summer season.
 But beware, it's not about consuming just any mussels!

-Raised in northern Brittany, particularly in the bay of Mont-Saint-Michel, Saint-Brieuc and the harbor of Brest, Bouchots mussels can be recognized by their black-bluish shell and their yellow-orange pulpit.
+Raised in northern Brittany, particularly in the bay of Mont-Saint-Michel, Saint-Brieuc and the harbor of Brest, we recognize Bouchots mussels thanks to their black-bluish shell and their yellow-orange flesh.

 Next steps for visiting Brittany

-After visiting the Emerald Coast, the town of Dinan and Cap Fréhel, let yourself be guided by the coastal footpath to discover all the other treasures of Brittany.
+After visiting the Emerald Coast, the town of Dinan and Cap Fréhel, let yourself be guided by the customs officers' path to discover all the other riches of Brittany.

 Saint-Malo and the bay of Mont-Saint-Michel

-Half an hour from Dinan, find the famous Cité Corsaire: Saint-Malo.
-Stroll along its ancient ramparts to admire the Brittany coastline.
-Make a stop at the port of La Houle for a good tasting of Calanca oysters.
-Visit the Château de Combourg, Mont Dol or the Cathedral of Saint-Samson.
-Bordering the bay of Mont-Saint-Michel, Saint-Malo is a visit not to be missed during your stay in Brittany.
+Half an hour from Dinan, find the famous Corsair City: Saint-Malo.
+Walk along its ancient ramparts to admire the Breton coastline.
+Stop at the port of La Houle for a good tasting of Calancaise oysters.
+Visit the Château de Combourg, Mont Dol or even the Cathedral of Saint-Samson.
+Bordering the bay of Mont-Saint-Michel, Saint-Malo is a visit not to be missed during your visit to Brittany.

 The coast of Goëlo